|The Virgin and Child

 Globe-like objects in the baby's hand, symbolizing the sphere of the Earth, are another way to guide the mind toward the mystery of Almighty God's being incarnate in this little child (example).
 In the Wakefield Second Shepherds' Play, the object is a tennis ball offered by one of the shepherds.
 In Botticelli's Madonna of the Pomegranate the fruit of the title is especially significant because of its famously red juice, pointing forward to the blood that Christ will shed.
 Sometimes the fruit will be a cluster of grapes, pointing to the same blood by way of Eucharistic allusion (example).

 A sculpture tradition, the Throne of Wisdom, has the child on the Virgin's lap with a volume of scripture on his own, inviting a variety of topics of contemplation.
+This gives rise to the further genre of the Virgin Enthroned.

 In the Gothic era another sculptural type has a standing Virgin, life size or a little less, holding the child in her arms (example).
 Often placed at a column in the nave close to the sanctuary, such sculptures seem to have been intended more for cult than for meditation.